majdmasadeh/reading-notes/class-02.md

 ![img1](https://i.ytimg.com/vi/LuHUU9ladBQ/maxresdefault.jpg)

 ### Paragraphs
-<p> To create a paragraph, surround the words that make up the paragraph with an opening <p> tag and closing </p> tag.
+To create a paragraph, surround the words that make up the paragraph with an opening .tag and closing  tag.

 #### Bold & Italic

-**** By enclosing words in the tags and </b> we can make characters appear bold.
+**** By enclosing words in the tags  we can make characters appear bold.

-**** By enclosing words in the tags and </i> we can make characters appear italic.
+**** By enclosing words in the tags  we can make characters appear italic.

 #### semantic markup.

-< strong> The use of the < strong>element indicates that its content has strong importance.
+ The use of the element indicates that its content has strong importance.
 For example, the words contained in this element might be said with strong emphasis.

-< em> The < em> element indicates emphasis that subtly changes the meaning of a sentence
+ The  em element indicates emphasis that subtly changes the meaning of a sentence

-< blockquote> The < blockquote> element is used for longer quotes that take up an entire paragraph.
-Note how the < p> element is still used inside the < blockquote> element.
+ The blockquote element is used for longer quotes that take up an entire paragraph.
+Note how the element is still used inside the  blockquote element.
 ![img2](https://miro.medium.com/max/1000/1*zHJFnu7QF-PgUb8108aLcA.png)

 # Introducing CSS